osxmidi/LinVst/README.md

 (also installs lin-vst-server32.exe and lin-vst-server32.exe.so to /usr/bin for 32 bit vst support)

+Makefile-embed6432 and Makefile-6432 build a LinVst version that autodetects and automatically runs both 64 bit vst's and 32 bit vst's.

-Use Makefile-embed for host embedded window option (experimental)
+Use Makefile-embed6432 for host embedded window option (experimental)

 ------